Information for people fleeing Ukraine seeking protection in Norway

 • You have the right to the same healthcare as everyone in Norway.

-What happens if your application is granted and you meet the requirements for temporary collective protection for persons who fled Ukraine
+What happens if your application is granted and you meet the requirements for temporary collective protection for persons who fled Ukraine?

 You will receive a decision letter in the mail with information about the residence permit you have received.
 You will also receive a letter in Ukrainian explaining your rights and obligations.

 In the letter, there will be a QR code that links to a video in your language explaining your rights and obligations.
 It is important that you watch the video.
-To watch the video, you must either use your phone to scan the QR code or go to the link in the letter you receive.
+To watch the video, you must either use your phone to scan the QR code or go to the link in the letter you received.

 Please make sure that you have given the police your updated address if you do not live in an asylum reception centre or emergency accommodation.